ishitadatta/Studee/README.md

  7. Superuser for admin privileges
  8. Logout
  9. Session storage
+ 10. Automatic login for user if he/she is already logged in
+ 11. Display account successfully created message for new users

 ### Credit System
  1. Credits earned for posts on forum